pantheon-systems/documentation/source/docs/articles/getting-started.md

 ![Create first site dashboard](/source/docs/assets/images/create-first-site.png)

 Enter a name for your Pantheon site.
-This and the site development URL these are permanent and cannot be changed.
+This and the site development URL are permanent and cannot be changed.

 ![Name your Pantheon site](/source/docs/assets/images/name-your-site.png)